pskopnik/Git-Deployment-Handler/README.md

 ##Installation

-The easiest way to install gitdh is to use the Python Package Index (available tomorrow):
+The easiest way to install gitdh is to use the Python Package Index:

     # pip install gitdh